syncfusion-content/uwp-docs/uwp/Calculator/Appearance-and-Styling.md

 documentation: ug
 ---

-# Appearance and Styling in UWP SfCalculator
+# Appearance and Styling in UWP Calculator

-All the panes in SfCalculator can be customized easily.
+All the panes in UWP Calculator can be customized easily.
 The panes can be styled as follows:

 * FunctionsPaneStyle
 * DisplayPaneStyle